Mickey Abel , Associate Professor; Ph.D., University of Texas at Austin. Medieval art and architecture; northern Spain; western France.

-Denise Baxter , Associate Professor and Department Chair; Ph.D., University of California-Santa Barbara.
+Denise Baxter , Associate Professor; Ph.D., University of California-Santa Barbara.
 18th- and 19th-century art and material culture.

-Kelly Donahue-Wallace , Associate Professor; Ph.D., University of New Mexico.
+Kelly Donahue-Wallace , Professor; Ph.D., University of New Mexico.
 Latin American colonial art; history of prints; 17th- century art; art history pedagogy and technology.

-Nada Shabout , Associate Professor; Ph.D., University of Texas at Arlington.
+Nada Shabout , Professor; Ph.D., University of Texas at Arlington.
 Islamic art; Middle Eastern art; 20th- and 21st- century Arab art.

-Jennifer Way , Associate Professor; Ph.D., University of Texas at Austin.
+Jennifer Way , Professor; Ph.D., University of Texas at Austin.
 History, methodology and theory of art and visual culture since 1900.

 In the Department of Art Education and Art History, our Master of Arts degree in Art History is a gateway to careers in museums and galleries or future graduate study en route to an academic career.
 You can choose course work that focuses on:

 Our faculty members have distinguished themselves through quality teaching, research and numerous publications and presentations.
-They have been Fulbright scholars and received fellowships from the Samuel H. Kress Foundation, Newberry Library and Terra Foundation for American Art, among others.
+They’ve been Fulbright scholars and received fellowships from the Samuel H. Kress Foundation, the Newberry Library and the Terra Foundation for American Art, among others.
 Their specializations include:

-Faculty members are also affiliated with other areas across the university, including Women’s Studies, the Medieval Renaissance Consortium, Middle Eastern Studies, and the Contemporary Arab and Muslim Cultural Studies Institute.
+Faculty members are also affiliated with other areas across UNT, including Women’s Studies, the Medieval Renaissance Consortium, Middle Eastern Studies and the Contemporary Arab and Muslim Cultural Studies Institute.

 In addition to outstanding faculty, the program offers: